hmc-cs111-spring2023/project-everettbu/notebooks/Notebook1.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+My current most pressing issue is where I will get started with my project: getting ical4j up and running in scala.
+Since I never have done this before, I can foresee it potenitally taking me a decent amount of time to figure out and get working properly.
+I will keep my progress on this task updated here.
+- I am at

 **What questions do you have for your critique partners?
 How can they best help you?**